Dre Campbell Farm

 So there you have it: some easy and natural ways to deal with those pesky guava worms and enjoy your fruit without the extra protein.

 While the worms themselves won’t hurt you, no one wants surprises in their snacks.
-Now you can feel confident biting into a guava knowing you took steps to prevent infestation.
+Now, you can feel confident biting into a guava, knowing you have taken steps to prevent infestation.

 Add comment